pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 If your account balance is insufficient to pay applicable account fees and charges owed to us, you will continue to be liable to us for the unpaid amount and interest thereon until it is paid in full.
 Your obligations for transactions and Transaction Items conducted prior to account closure will survive the termination of the account and this Agreement.
 If we close your account because of negative account activity, we may report that information to a Consumer Reporting Agency.

-Special Circumstances |

-32

 ## If you close your Account

 If you close your account, your obligations under this Agreement apply to your account even after the account is closed.
 You should not close your account until all transactions and fees have been paid.
 Account closures occur at the end of a Business Day.
 We may delay closing your account if your account does not have a zero balance, has one or more pending transactions, pending interest, an overdrawn balance, hold(s), recent deposit(s) with delayed funds availability, or other restrictions such as third party disputes, subpoenas, court orders, and legal proceedings.
 Certain accounts may require additional processing.

 ## Certain Deposit Accounts with Transactional Features

-If you have opened a deposit account on behalf of the beneficial owner(s) of the funds in the account (for example, as an agent, nominee, guardian, executor, custodian or funds held in some other capacity for the benefit of others), those beneficial owners may be eligible for FDIC "pass-through" insurance.
+If you have opened a deposit account on behalf of the beneficial owner(s) of the funds in the account (for example, as an agent, nominee, guardian, executor, custodian or funds held in some other capacity for the benefit of others), those beneficial owners may be eligible for FDIC 'pass-through' insurance.
 This means the account may qualify for more than the standard deposit insurance amount.
 If the account has transactional features, you must be able to provide a record of the interests of the beneficial owner(s) in accordance with FDIC requirements in the format presented below.
-Additional information that describes the process to follow and the information you will need to provide to the FDIC in the event Citibank fails can be found on the FDIC's website in a document entitled "Deposit Broker's Processing Guide" in section "VIII.
-Part 370 Alternative Recordkeeping Entity Processing: Addendum to the Deposit Broker's Processing Guide."
+Additional information that describes the process to follow and the information you will need to provide to the FDIC in the event Citibank fails can be found on the FDIC's website in a document entitled 'Deposit Broker's Processing Guide' in section 'VIII.
+Part 370 Alternative Recordkeeping Entity Processing: Addendum to the Deposit Broker's Processing Guide.'

 In the event that Citibank fails, you agree to cooperate fully with us and the FDIC in connection with determining the insured status of funds in such accounts.
 This includes providing the FDIC with the information described above in the required format within 24 hours of bank failure.
 You understand and agree that your failure to provide the necessary data to the FDIC may result in a delay in your receipt of FDIC insured funds.
 Notwithstanding other provisions in this Agreement, this Section survives after a receiver is appointed for us, and the FDIC is considered a third party beneficiary of this Section.